open-contracting/deploy/docs/develop/update/python.rst

 harakiri
   Timeout in seconds per request.
-Default: ``900`` (15 minutes). limit-as
+Default: ``900`` (15 minutes). max-requests
+  Number of requests before a worker is reloaded.
+This can help address memory leaks.
+Default: ``1000``. max-worker-lifetime
+  Number of seconds before a worker is reloaded.
+This can help address memory leaks.
+Default: ``3600`` (1 hour). worker-reload-mercy
+  The maximum time for a worker to reload/shutdown.
+Default: ``60`` (1 minute). limit-as
   Limit uWSGI memory usage, in MB.
 Default: 3/4 of RAM.
-This assumes no other process uses significant memory. max-requests
+This assumes no other process uses significant memory. reload-on-rss
-  Number of requests before a worker is restarted.
-This can help address memory leaks.
-Default: ``1024``. reload-on-as
-  Restart the worker if it finishes processing a request with this or more memory, in MB.
-Default: ``250``.
+  Reload a worker (after processing a request) if using too much memory, in MB.
+Default: ``256``.

 Alternatively, you can write your own configuration file in ``salt/uwsgi/files``, and reference it from the ``configuration`` variable.